Connecting to CSD3¶

 Research Computing Services use CRSids where they exist and so the <username>@ can usually be omitted if your University of Cambridge system does also.

-Individual login nodes login-e-1- login-e-16 may be explicitly accessed in the same way (the first 8 of these nodes correspond randomly to the name login-gpu; the remaining 8 nodes correspond to login-cpu and login-knl).
+Individual login nodes login-e-1- login-e-16 may be explicitly accessed in the same way (the first 4 of these nodes correspond randomly to the name login-gpu; the final 8 nodes correspond to login-cpu).

 Note that the name